-Asp One contains fiction and non-fiction offerings by noted author, John Trotti.
+Asp One contains fiction and non-fiction offerings by author, John Trotti.

 Why Asp One?
-It was John's flight call sign , chosen because it was short, easily recognizable, and reflected a certain amount of savagery suitable to its purpose.
+It was my flight call sign , chosen because it was short, easily recognizable, and reflected a certain amount of savagery suitable to its purpose.

-Not only will you find a variety of stories and blogs by John, but a selection of other offerings by friends, associates, and visitors such as yourself.
+Not only will you find a variety of stories and blogs by me, but a selection of other offerings by friends, associates, and visitors such as yourself.

-Every month we'll be presenting new and interesting stories and discussions.
-If you'd like to see your work here on Asp One, please let us know.
+Every month I'll be presenting new and interesting stories and discussions.
+If you'd like to see your work here on Asp One, please let me know.

-What the heck...you don't need to sign up to get access to everything on the site, but it will make me feel more important.
-Besides, this gives us the chance to dialog, swap ideas, and in the fine tradition of fighter pilots, tell tall tales..
+What the heck...you don't need to sign up to get access to everything on the site, but actually it will be helpful to me since I'm trying to find a publisher and/or agent for my novel, Phantoms from Vietnam, and having a subscriber list will help Also this gives us the chance to dialog, swap ideas, and in the fine tradition of fighter pilots, tell tall tales..

 WINGS OF WAR